Apayao

 The province borders Cagayan to the north and east, Abra and Ilocos Norte to the west, and Kalinga to the south.
 Prior to 1995, Kalinga and Apayao comprised a single province named Kalinga-Apayao, which was partitioned to better service the needs of individual ethnic groups.

-With a population of 124,366 (as of the 2020 census) covering an area of 4,413.35 km2, Apayao is the least densely-populated province in the Philippines.
+With a population of 124,366 (as of the 2020 census) covering an area of 4,413.35 km2, Apayao is the least densely-populated province in the Philippines, the least developed province in Luzon and one of the poorest.

 History

-By 20th century, Apayao is predominated by the Isneg people.
+By the 20th century, Apayao is predominated by the Isneg people.
 They are located primarily in the highland municipalities of Kabugao and Calanasan.
 Majority of them live in scattered settlements along the upper reaches of the Apayao-Abulug River; while some along a major tributary of the Matalag River in Conner.

-Spanish period
+Spanish colonial era

 Although Apayao which was then part of Cagayan, was among the earliest areas penetrated by the Spaniards in the Cordilleras, the region, inhabited by the Isneg tribe, remained largely outside Spanish control until late in the 19th century.
 As early as 1610, the Dominican friars established a mission in what is now the town of Pudtol.
 In 1684, the friars again made attempts to convert the people and established a church in what is now Kabugao.

 The Spanish authorities were then able to establish in Cagayan the comandancias of Apayao and Cabugaoan in 1891, which covered the western and eastern portions of what is now Apayao.
 The comandancias, however, failed to bring total control and the Spanish government only maintained a loose hold over the area.

-American period
+American colonial era

-Apayao was established through Act No. 1642 on May 9, 1907 as a sub-province of Cagayan province.
+Apayao was established through Act No. 1642 on May 9, 1907, as a sub-province of Cagayan province.

 The Americans established the Mountain Province on August 13, 1908, with the enactment of Act No. 1876.
 Apayao was incorporated; and along with Amburayan, Benguet, Bontoc, Ifugao, Kalinga, and Lepanto, became sub-provinces of this new province.

 In the early years, the sub-province underwent series of territorial changes: